 Assessing and providing leave of absence as an ADA accommodation is a complex employer obligation.
-It has been made all the more risky by the EEOC's recent focus on automatic termination practices and inflexible leave policies.
+It has been made all the more risky by the disagreement between the EEOC, which targets automatic termination practices and inflexible leave policies, and courts, which could find such policies fair.
 In this paper we have synthesized guidance from the EEOC and case law, and added best practices to provide employers with a manageable process for handling ADA leave requests.
 Employers must now proactively institute policies and procedures so that they are prepared when that ADA leave request is made.